cloudflare/cloudflare-docs/content/fundamentals/notifications/notification-available.md

 </details>

 <details>
-<summary>Script Monitor New Malicious URL Alert</summary>
+<summary>Page Shield New Malicious URL Alert</summary>
 <div>

 **Who is it for?**

-Page Shield customers who want to receive a notification when JavaScript dependencies from a known malicious URL appear in their domain.
+Page Shield customers who want to receive a notification when resources from a known malicious URL appear in their domain.

 {{<render file="_script-monitor-detect-malicious-scripts.md">}} <br>